kybr/SuperCollider/README.md

 Rules for function arguments are different.
 SuperCollider seems to allow required arguments (ones without default values) after those that are optional.
 Raku does not allow that.

+Question: does SuperCollider pass 0 for graph function parameters that do not have defaults? a decode of has-diamond-graph seems to suggest so.

 [Raku]: https://raku.org/